TokyoProgramming/Corona_NLP/README.md

 ```

-Those results seems correct !!
+Those results seems correct !! <br />
+The model will classify the text which is relative to Covid-19.

-- **what is dag** <br/>
+- **data strucutre** <br/>
-  DAG is part of the graph theory and is a directed graph with no directed cycles.
-  dag sample is down below.<br />

 <div align="center">

 <table>

-camera questionnaire data
+Twitter text data with label
 knitr::kable(top_gap,
              caption = "The first 6 rows of the dataset, gapminder")